Wayside: A Serial Novel - Episode 4

 At Bonfire Pavilion, the audience groaned and booed the question.

 Onscreen, Ben laughed.
 “That’s far from the case, Aileen.
 The vast majority of people in our community are supporting family members outside of Wayside.
-Most everyone has loved ones who are chronically ill and can no longer work.
-In addition, several of our community members came from families which owned businesses that have collapsed.
-Like family-owned farms that can no longer produce crops due to climate change, and small businesses which didn’t survive the impacts of inflation and the current economic recession.
-There are millions of families across the country who have lost their main source of income, with no feasible means of replacing it.
-More than 65% of Waysiders’ incomes goes to supporting family outside of our community.
-Wayside is literally keeping thousands of people outside of our gates from becoming homeless.
+Many of our neighbors have relatives who have lost jobs and have no feasible way to replace the income.
+Plus, most everyone has loved ones who are chronically ill and can no longer work, even if jobs were available.
+A little more than half the money that Waysiders make goes directly to supporting family outside of our community.
+Wayside is literally keeping thousands of people outside of our gates from becoming unhoused.
 We’re covering their student loan and credit card payments.
 We’re paying their medical bills and keeping their prescriptions filled each month.
 We’re buying their groceries and keeping their utilities on.
-I’d hardly say that there are any elites building and hoarding wealth in our community.”
+I’d hardly say that there are any elites hoarding wealth in our community.”

 “And all of this is coming out of your pocket?”